FlavorlessQuark/Advent_of_Code/README.md

 Each day sees a new two part problem being released at midnight.
 Participants try to solve the problems the fastest to get on the leaderboard.

-## Lnaguage choice
+## Language choice

 Although it may not have been the original reason why I chose them, I am sticking to C and Python exclusively to solve these problems.

-Python is mainly used for the live event as it allows for faster coding (even though sometimes I would rather solve the problem in C).
+**Python** is mainly used for the live event as it allows for faster coding (even though sometimes I would rather solve the problem in C).
 Problems solved this way aren't necessarily neat nor understandable, rather I hope to solve the problems as quickly and efficiently as I possibly can.

-C is mainly used to train for robustness and readability of the programs.
+**C** is mainly used to train for robustness and readability of the programs.
 In those I will take my time and implement them in an elegant and easy to understandable, readable and clean fashion.

+---

-Years fully solved :
+**Years fully solved :**
 - 2015 : Python
 - 2020 : C / Python

-In progress :
+**In progress :**

 - 2016 : C
 - 2017 : C